marzekan/covid-19-measures-analysis/README.md

 ## ETL

 Image below shows ETL process.
 The transforming part was done with Python Pandas, code can be found in [ETL.ipynb](https://github.com/marzekan/covid-19-measures-analysis/blob/master/ETL.ipynb) document in this repo.
-Main part of ETL was to clean the data and to split in into meaningfull tables.
+Main part of ETL was to clean the data and to split it into meaningful tables.

 ![etlmodel](https://github.com/marzekan/covid-19-measures-analysis/blob/master/images/architecture.png)

 ## Data model

 Data is modeled in the form of _star schema_ consisting of 4 dimension tables and 1 fact table.
 Dimension tables contain: country, date and measures data.
-There is also one junk dimension that consists of additional data for each day that can be make use of in the future.
+There is also one junk dimension (_additional_dim_) that consists of additional data for each day that can be make use of in the future.

 ![datamodel](https://github.com/marzekan/covid-19-measures-analysis/blob/master/images/DW_ER_model.png)